Ann Gloag

 Ann Heron Gloag DBE (née Souter; born 10 December 1942) is a Scottish businesswoman, activist, and charity campaigner.
 She is co-founder of the transport company Stagecoach Group.

 According to The Sunday Times Rich List in 2024, Gloag and her brother, Sir Brian Souter, are worth £815 million, an increase of £35 million from the previous year.

 In 2023, Gloag put Beaufort Castle, her Category A listed residence in the Scottish Highlands, up for sale at £7.5 million.
 Located near Kiltarlity, 13 miles west of Inverness, the castle was originally built in the 12th century and then rebuilt in 1880.
 Gloag purchased the historic estate, which includes a 26-bedroom principal property, a chapel, six residential cottages and 127 acres of land, in 1994 for approximately £1.5 million.

 Biography

 Gloag was educated at Caledonian Road Primary School and Perth High School.
 She later qualified as a nurse and during a 20-year career worked as a burn unit sister.
 She is ranked as Scotland's richest woman.
 Gloag is a trustee of charity Mercy Ships and was involved in its creation of a hospital ship.

 Stagecoach

-Using her father (a bus driver)'s redundancy money, and working with her brother, Brian Souter, and her first husband, Robin, Gloag established the Stagecoach Group in 1980, running buses from Dundee to London.
+Using her father's (a bus driver) redundancy money, and working with her brother Brian Souter, and her first husband Robin, Gloag established the Stagecoach Group in 1980, running buses from Dundee to London.
 Expansion continued and in the early 1990s, Stagecoach acquired National Bus Company operations in Cumberland, Hampshire, East Midlands: Ribble, Southdown and the United Counties.
 Stagecoach bought further bus operations in Scotland, Newcastle and London, with Manchester being added in 1993.